BioDAS/biodas.github.io/wiki/Everything_DAS.md

 available around the world and also to help these data sources conform to the specifications.
-It's important that data served by DAS servers conform to enable the interoperability of different clients and servers around the world.
-[The 1.6 spec](http://www.biodas.org/wiki/DAS1.6) is the latest and soon to be official DAS spec that mainly focuses on genomic annotations but also refers to the *E*xtentions specified in the 1.53*E* spec below.
+It's important that data served by DAS servers conform to enable the interoperability of different clients and servers around the world.[1.0](http://www.biodas.org/documents/spec.html) is currently supported and work is starting on supporting the new [The 1.6 spec](http://www.biodas.org/wiki/DAS1.6) that is the latest and soon to be official DAS spec that mainly focuses on genomic annotations but also refers to the *E*xtentions specified in the 1.53*E* spec below.
 [The 1.53E spec](http://www.dasregistry.org/spec_1.53E.jsp) contains up to date specifications for servers and clients that support information that can be exchanged using DAS that is not genome centric.
 Types of data include Proteins- Structures and alignments, Molecular Interactions, volume map data.

 ### Current Status/ DAS specifications 1.5, 1.53E, 1.6, 2.0 and Future Intentions